 Basis and Purpose.
-The statutory authority for this regulation includes, but is not limited to, subsections 44-3-202(1)(b) and 44-3-202(2)(a)(I)(A), C.R.S.
+The statutory authority for this regulation includes, but is not limited to, is located at subsections 44-3-202(1)(b) and 44-3-202(2)(a)(I)(A), C.R.S.
 The purpose of this regulation is to ensure consistent application and interpretation of common terms within the relevant articles.